datacarpentry/python-ecology-lesson/_episodes/01-starting-with-data.md

 We've read our data into Python.
 Next, let's perform some quick summary statistics to learn more about the data that we're working with.
-We might want to know how many animals were collected in each plot, or how many of each species were caught.
+We might want to know how many animals were collected in each site, or how many of each species were caught.
 We can perform summary stats quickly using groups.
 But first we need to figure out what we want to group by.